 Anxiety is something that unfortunately affects many students today, especially around exam time.
 It's horrible, stressful, and no one should have to experience it.
-Therefore, we've asked our friend and transformational coach, John G to write a guest blog for us and for you, so that you can understand what exactly is anxiety, and how to reduce or get rid of it through something called visualization.
+Therefore, we've asked our friend and transformational coach, John Graham to write a guest blog for us and for you, so that you can understand what exactly is anxiety, and how to reduce or get rid of it through something called visualization.

 How Visualization Can Lower Exam Anxiety: